Frequently Asked Questions

 No, proof of purchase is not required given the timeline of 2003-2008.
 However, you should make certain to report the total number of devices/drives that you would testify to at trial under oath if required.
 We reserve the right to audit any large volume claim.

 Actual payment amounts to individuals and business entities are not yet known.
 There are a number of factors in the final calculation: (1) the number of ODDs purchased by the class member; and (2) the number of valid claims filed.
-The current estimated settlement amount is approximately $10/drive, which could increase or decrease depending on the factors above.
-The total settlement amount is fixed at $180M.
+The current estimated settlement amount is approximately $3.80/drive, which could increase or decrease depending on the factors above.
+The total settlement amount is fixed at $205M.

-The Court will hold a Final Approval Hearing on September 14, 2017, at 1:30 p.m. at the United States District Court, 450 Golden Gate Ave, San Francisco, CA, Courtroom 3 – 17th Floor, to consider whether to approve or deny the PLDS, Pioneer, and TEAC Settlements and a request for attorneys’ fees up to 25 percent of the Settlement Funds.
-You may appear at the Final Approval Hearing either in person or through your own attorney.
-The Hearing may be moved to a different date or time without additional notice, so please check www.DollarsForDiskDrives.com for any updates and additional information.
+The Court held a Final Approval Hearing on February 7, 2019 at the United States District Court, 450 Golden Gate Ave, San Francisco, CA, Courtroom 3 – 17th Floor, to consider whether to approve or deny the SEC, Toshiba Corp., and TSST Settlement and a request for attorneys’ fees up to 20 percent of the Settlement Funds plus costs and expenses.

 This website summarizes the proposed settlements.
 More details are in the settlement agreements, available here.
 Many of the important documents in the case are also available here, including the operative complaint, the District Court’s order certifying the class.
 Plaintiffs will add additional case documents to this website as the litigation proceeds.
 You may also contact class counsel at Hagens Berman Sobol Shapiro (email@example.com), or access the Court’s docket in this case through the Court’s Public Access to Court Electronic Records (PACER) system at https://ecf.cand.uscourts.gov, or by visiting the office of the Clerk of the Court for the United States District Court for the Northern District of California, 450 Golden Gate Ave., San Francisco, CA 94102, between 9:00 a.m. and 4:00 p.m., Monday through Friday, excluding Court holidays.
 For questions about the settlement or the claims process, you may contact the Settlement Administrator at 877-368-9020.
 PLEASE DO NOT TELEPHONE THE COURT OR THE COURT CLERK’S OFFICE TO INQUIRE ABOUT THIS SETTLEMENT OR THE CLAIM PROCESS.